 Factors to Consider When Choosing the Motor Size

 1. Manufacturer limits

 Never take a fishing boat to the water with too many people or appliances.
 When being loaded over the capacity, boats can be out of control easily and will swamp or capsize.
 The average weight capacity of a 16-foot aluminum Jon boat is 990 pounds.

 You can find information about manufacturer limits on the boat’s capacity plate or in the owner’s manual.
 This plate indicates the highest weight and number of people the vessel can carry safely in good weather conditions.

-Federal law requires manufacturers to attach a capacity plate on boats less than 20 feet in length.
+Federal law requires manufacturers to attach a capacity plate on boats less than 20 feet in length (if your boat is more than 20 feet, this post is made for you).
 However, if your vessel is from overseas or built before 1972, chances are they don’t have the capacity plate attachment.
 You should look for similar model manuals online.
 Once you have the numbers, ensure safety by:

 - Never exceed the stated maximum weight and number of people.

 - The maximum weight of one boat is the combination of people, appliances, fuel, and motor.